rtfisher/summerschool_lectures/README.md

 ## Notes on Using Docker:

-1. To stop any running Doceer containers, and to completely clean up the disk space used by Docker, you can use this one-line command:
+1. To stop any running Docker containers, and to completely clean up the disk space used by Docker, you can use this one-line command:

 ```sh
 docker ps -q | xargs -r docker stop && \